Railbus: Saudi Arabia and Syria

 Syrian railbuses are used in Damascus from Ma'adan to Sarouja, and in Saudi Arabia from Riyadh to Medina and Mecca.

 Sri Lanka

-In areas without significant demand for regular commuter trains, such as in the Eastern province, railbus connects towns and cities.
-These buses were built by converting two buses originally built for road transport.
+Railbuses entered service in Sri Lanka in 1995, using Tata Dimo buses, and later Lanka Ashok Leyland buses.
+The buses, originally built for road use, were modified to be used on rails and connected back-to-back like a DMU.
+Railbuses are used in various areas with little passenger demand, including from Kandy to the suburb of Peradeniya and the Kelani Valley line in Colombo.
+Services where railbuses are used are not indicated on the Sri Lankan Railways website.
+The route from Maho Junction to Polghawela in North Western Province is also serviced by Lanka Ashok Leyland railbuses.

 United Kingdom

 British Rail produced a variety of railbuses as a means both of building new rolling stock cheaply, and to provide services on lightly used lines economically.

 A variety of railbus known as Pacers, which were constructed in the 1980s, remained in service until 2021, they were phased out as a result of their failure to comply with accessibility requirements.